 1. Open a Smarkets account

 Before placing any bets, you’ll need to open a betting exchange account.
-If you already have your Betfair account set up, you can skip ahead to the next step.
-I’ll use Betfair in this guide as I think they’re the best option for newbies.
-They’re the largest betting exchange, which makes it easier to match bets with other users.
+If you already have your Smarkets account set up, you can skip ahead to the next step.
+I’ll use Smarkets in this guide as they’re the best option for newbies.
+They offer 0% commission as a welcome offer to new users, which lets you maximise your profits.

 2. Open a Sky Bet account

-Sky Bet are offering new customers £30 in free bets when you place a bet of 5p.
+Sky Bet are offering new customers £30 in free bets when they place a bet of 5p.

 There are bigger welcome offers elsewhere, but I always recommend starting small and working your way up.
 Once you’ve completed your first couple of offers, you’ll feel more confident and have a bigger bankroll for completing the larger offers.

 3. Switch to decimal odds

 You can usually switch to decimal odds at the top of the page, in the sidebar, or in your account settings.

 4. Qualifying bet

-The key terms of your Sky Bet sign up offer state that you can place your qualifying bet on any Sky Bet market, and there are no minimum odds required.
+The key terms of your Sky Bet welcome offer state that you can place your qualifying bet on any sport, and no minimum odds are required.
 It’s important to check the terms of each offer, as there may be specific requirements you need to meet.

 You should place your bets on popular events that regular people will be betting on.
 This will make it easier for you to match your bets.
 Football matches are usually the best option.

 Qualifying bets should always be placed at low odds.
-You should also look for close odds between your back bet at the bookmaker (Sky Bet) and your lay bet at the betting exchange (Betfair).
+You should also look for close odds between your back bet at the bookmaker (Sky Bet) and your lay bet at the betting exchange (Smarkets).

 Place your back bet